edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 For the documentation of the standalone EdgeX eKuiper snap, visit the [README](https://github.com/canonical/edgex-ekuiper-snap).

-!!! note
-    The standalone EdgeX eKuiper snap documented here should not be confused with the deprecated `edgexfoundry.kuiper` and `edgexfoundry.kuiper-cli` apps built into the platform.
-The standalone snap can provide similar functionality.

 <!-- sorted alphabetically -->
 ### App Service Configurable
 | [Installation][edgex-app-service-configurable] | [Configuration] | [Managing Services] | [Debugging] | [Source](https://github.com/edgexfoundry/app-service-configurable/tree/main/snap) |